Label-Efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Instance Segmentation, Semantic Segmentation, and Species Classification: Results

 Table \ref{tab:semseg_100_01} shows the semantic segmentation performance on the FOR-instance dataset, comparing models initialized with self-supervised pretrained weights against those trained from scratch.
 We report results from two scenarios: first, a fully supervised setting where all available labels are used, and second, a data-efficient setting where only 0.1\% of the labeled data is available to simulate a few-shot scenario.

 Pretraining consistently improves performance in both scenarios, but the gains are most noticeable under limited supervision.
-Notably, with just 0.1\% of labeled data, the pretrained model achieves mIoU of 76.30\%, which is comparable to the 76.46\%, achieved by a model trained from scratch with full supervision.
+Notably, with just 0.1\% of labeled data, the pretrained model achieves mean IoU of 76.30\%, which is comparable to the 76.46\%, achieved by a model trained from scratch with full supervision.

 We can further observe qualitatively in Figure \ref{fig:all_semseg_results}, which presents the visualization of semantic segmentation predictions across different forest regions in the FOR-instance dataset.